meedan/check-api/config/terms_of_service.md

-# WELCOME TO CHECKDESK
+# WELCOME TO CHECK

-Checkdesk is a web application developed by Meedan, Inc, a San Francisco based 501 c3 nonprofit international media and open source technology do-tank.
-Our goal in developing Checkdesk was to make the world a better place.
+Check is a web application developed by Meedan, Inc, a San Francisco based 501 c3 nonprofit international media and open source technology do-tank.
+Our goal in developing Check was to make the world a better place.
 Really.
 So, you can take these terms and conditions as our best effort to inform you of your legal obligations as a user and our legal obligations to you as the company that has designed and deployed this software.

 We recognize that as a user of our services you are extending to us certain aspects of your reputation and identity.
 We take this seriously and we’ve crafted these Terms of Service (the “Terms”) reflect that.